HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/syndication/manage_synd_subs/wcm_syndication_monitoring/index.md

   Use syndication to transfer data between HCL Web Content Manager instances.

    * [Manage pending items](../wcm_syndication_monitoring/wcm_syndication_pending.md)
-     Pending items are those updated on the syndicator since the last syndication.
+     The pending items are those updated on the syndicator since the last syndication.

    * [Manage failed items](../wcm_syndication_monitoring/wcm_syndication_failed.md)
      Sometimes items fail to syndicate.
 Use the failed items view to review them and re-run syndication after you resolve the issues.